World Gastroenterology Organisation

 The WGO engages in advocacy on a global basis as it celebrates World Digestive Health Day (WDHD) annually on 29 May, the anniversary of WGO’s founding in Washington, DC, USA in 1958.

-• Host an academic conference or symposium featuring scientific programs, plenaries, poster presentations, or forums on Colorectal Cancer Prevention.
+• Host an academic conference or symposium featuring scientific programs, plenaries, poster presentations, or forums.

 • Create a toolkit for health care professionals and the general public.